 4. Type Y and press Enter to continue.
-The program lists all versions of the software it can restore:
+The program lists all versions of the Traffic Manager it can restore:

 '''

 Which version of the Traffic Manager would you like to use?

-1) 10.2r1
+1) 18.1

-2) 10.3 (current version)
+2) 18.2 (current version)

 Select a version [2]

 '''

-- 5. Select the version of the software you want to restore, and press Enter. - 6.
+- 5. Select the version you want to restore, and press Enter. - 6.
 The Traffic Manager stops the current version and restarts itself with the selected version.

-If you need to cancel this process and return to the latest software version, rerun rollback and select the newer version to restore.
+If you need to cancel this process and return to the latest version, repeat the rollback procedure and select the newer version to restore.
 You do not need to reinstall the latest version of the Traffic Manager to achieve this.
-The change in software version is applied permanently; subsequent reboots continue to use the version you select from the rollback program.
+The change in version is applied permanently; subsequent appliance reboots continue to use the version you select from the rollback program.